GSA-TTS/10x-website/reports/fy23-impact-report/05-dark-matter.md

 #### The transformative potential of research

 We've seen firsthand that connecting federal workers and the public has transformative potential both to improve public services and to strengthen the workforce.
-And so we're looking for more opportunities to connect more with the public and conduct research that is transformative for civil servants, the public, and the technology solutions we build together.
+And so we're looking for more opportunities to connect with the public and conduct research that is transformative for civil servants, the public, and the technology solutions we build together.
 This means:

 - Including <span class="text-bold">non-technical civil servants</span>, such as policy experts, budget authorities, or scientists, in either a formal or observatory capacity.
 - Directly involving <span class="text-bold">members of the general public</span> in research planning and execution.